bloomberg/chromium.bb/src/mojo/public/cpp/bindings/README.md

 * `mojom`: Specifies the `mojom` file to which the typemap applies.
 Many typemaps may apply to the same `mojom` file, but any given typemap may only apply to a single `mojom` file.
+* `os_whitelist`: Optional list of specific platforms this typemap should be constrained to.
 * `public_headers`: Additional headers required by any code which would depend on the Mojom definition of `gfx.mojom.Rect` now that the typemap is applied.
   Any headers required for the native target type definition should be listed